biosails/pheniqs/docs/quickstart.md

 --input BDGGG_s03.fastq.gz \
 --output 000000000-BDGGG_raw.cram
 ```
 >**Example 1.3.1** Interleaving three read segments verbatim into a single CRAM file without a configuration file.
+Notice that `--input` is specified 3 times and the order the arguments are provided on the command line enumerates the input segments.
 {: .example}

-You may optionally specify `base output url` to explicitly provide a base directory and make the configuration file more portable. ([Absolute file paths](glossary.html#absolute_path) that start with `/` ignore `base output url`.

 # Read Layout Manipulation